 DPA specifies the data protection obligations of the parties, which arise from contract data processing on behalf, as stipulated in the Terms.
 It applies to all activities performed in connection with the Terms in which the staff of Yva or a third party acting on behalf of Yva may come into contact with Customer Data.

-means the applicable supervisory authority with jurisdiction over either party, and in each case any successor body from time to time; "Data Subject"
+"Data Protection Regulator" means the applicable supervisory authority with jurisdiction over either party, and in each case any successor body from time to time;

-has the meaning set out in GDPR; "Data Controller"
+"Data Subject" has the meaning set out in GDPR;

-has the meaning set out in GDPR; "Data Processor"
+"Data Controller" has the meaning set out in GDPR;

-has the meaning set out in GDPR; "Instruction"
+"Data Processor" has the meaning set out in GDPR;

-has the meaning set out in GDPR.
-2. PROTECTION OF PERSONAL INFORMATION.
+"Personal Data Breach" has the meaning set out in GDPR.

 2.4.1.
 Process Customer Data only within the scope of Customer's Instructions as set-out in DPA, including with regard to transfers of Customer Data to a third country, save where: